rafaelcfernandez/HEQS/README.txt

 Outline

 Data
 All the theoretical foundation and usefull references

 1 - Data
-Contains useful data
+Data Contains the datasets used

 2 - Codes
-Contais the stan model for the EQS and HEQS model
+Contains the stan code for the QS, EQS, HEQS, HN and HNS models